-In my blog “Latakia Lover” I described Syrian latakia.
+In my blogpost “Latakia Lover” I described Syrian latakia.
 What I did not tell was that nowadays it is an almost extinct type of tobacco.

 For years Syrian latakia had been used in cigarettes and pipe tobacco.
-But it was taking it’s toll on the Syrian environment.
+But it was taking its toll on the Syrian environment.
 Native hardwood and shrubs were used to fire-cure the shekk-el-bint leaves.
 Unfortunately there weren’t much farmable grounds in the area.
 Because of this natural resources were being used and consumed FAST.
+Also during the period 1850 – 1950 extreme damage to the forests in Syria was done.
+First by the construction of the Baghdad and Hedjaz railways, both were still operated with wood for fuel during WWI.
+Later from the ravages of WWII during which forest fires were purposefully set as a protest against the controlling foreign regime.
 So the Syrian government decided to place a moratorium (a what??
 A delay or suspension of an activity) on the production of latakia in 1960.
 “But I smoked Balkan Sobranie and other mixtures which contained Syrian latakia in the 60’s and 70’s!” some of the old pipe smokers would say.
 Yes that is true.
 Most tobacco companies had hoarded the stuff so it was only around the beginning of the 80’s that they ran out of it.
 Some mixtures survived this by gradually switching from Syrian to Cyprian latakia.

 Somewhere during the 80’s the Syrian government lifted the moratorium and to some extent the production was resumed.
 But it never came close to the amounts of the pre-1960 era.
 The demand was lower because there were less pipe smokers.
 On top of that Syrian latakia had to compete with the dark leaf that came from Cyprus.
 Also a lot of the experienced processors had found another job.
 As a result the quality of latakia made by other makers became shaky, inconsistent.